-Activity Mitigation Measures Responsible for Implementation Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards be restored to their original state or better.
+Activity Mitigation Measures Responsible for Implementation Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards better.
 Sections of sidewalks, curbs, and gutters or other permanent improvements damaged during HDD operations shall be repaired or replaced at the contractor's expense.
 Resettlement Plan - Implement Resettlement Plans, prepared by DWASA.
 No civil works will begin until all compensation to affected persons is paid.
-PMU DMS Contractors NGO DWASA ADB Number of affected person Compensation to affected persons Number and type of information dissemination activities Complaints from stakeholders Prior to start and during civil works Resettlement Plan Preparation of catalogues, installation and O&M manuals The contractor shall supply catalogues and installation manuals for each type of pipes to DWASA at the time of submission the Operation and Maintenance manuals.
+PMU DMS Contractors NGO DWASA ADB Number of affected person Compensatio n to affected persons Number and type of information disseminatio n activities Complaints from stakeholders Prior to start and during civil works Resettlement Plan Preparation of catalogues, installation and O&M manuals The contractor shall supply catalogues and installation manuals for each type of pipes to DWASA at the time of submission the Operation and Maintenance manuals.
 All catalogues and manuals shall be printed in the English language or accompanied by an English translation.
-Contractors DWASA PMU DMS - Program of Performance Completion of civil works and decommision ing - Contract provisions Prior to Construc 1 1 1 Preparation of final IEE/EMP Revise/update IEE/EMP based on detailed design Submit to ADB for approval and disclosure DMS to update DWASA to submit to ADB DWASA - Detailed Design After completion of detailed design and ADB SPS EARF
+Contractors DWASA PMU DMS - Program of Performance Completion of civil works and decommision ing - Contract provisions Prior to Construc DMO A.C.
+Preparation of final IEE/EMP Revise/update IEE/EMP based on detailed design Submit to ADB for approval and disclosure DMS to update DWASA to submit to ADB DWASA - Detailed Design After completion of detailed design and prior to start ADB SPS EARF

-Activity Mitigation Measures Responsible for Implementation Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards prior to start of civil works Environmental Monitoring Report - Submit to ADB semi-annual environmental monitoring report DMS to prepare DWASA to submit to ADB DWASA - EMP - Contract provisions Semi-annual ADB SPS EARF IEE Legislation, permits, and agreements In all instances, DWASA, service providers, contractors, and consultants must remain in compliance with relevant local and national legislation.
-A copy of the IEE must be kept on-site and disclosed in DWASA and ADB website Contractor PMU Environment Specialist and DMS Environment Monitoring Specialist All applicable permits and approvals Prior to award of contract and as necessary - Locational Clearance - ECC - Road cutting permit Education of site staff on general and environmental conduct 31 Ensure that all site personnel have a basic level of environmental awareness training.
+Activity Mitigation Measures Responsible for Implementation Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards Environmental Monitoring Report - Submit to ADB semi-annual environmental monitoring report DMS to prepare DWASA to submit to ADB DWASA - EMP - Contract provisions of civil works Semi-annual ADB SPS EARF IEE Legislation, permits, and agreements In all instances, DWASA, service providers, contractors, and consultants must remain in compliance with relevant local and national legislation.
+A copy of the IEE must be kept on-site and disclosed in DWASA and ADB website Contractor PMU Environment Specialist and MSC Environment Monitoring Specialist All applicable permits and approvals Prior to award of contract and as necessary - Locational Clearance - ECC - Road cutting permit Education of site staff on general and environmental conduct 29 Ensure that all site personnel have a basic level of environmental awareness training.
 Staff operating equipment (such as excavators, loaders, etc.) shall be adequately trained and sensitized to any potential hazards associated with their task.
 No operator shall be permitted to operate critical items of mechanical equipment without having been trained by the contractor.
 All employees must undergo safety training.
-Contractor PMU and DMS Records of training Prior to start of civil works and every new employee Environmental management plan (capacity building) Safeguards supervisors - The contractor shall appoint one environment safeguard supervisor and one resettlement supervisor who will be responsible for assisting contractors in implementation of Contractor Consultant Hiring and actual work As work progresses Continuous work output and reporting records
+Contractor PMU and DMS Records of training Prior to start of civil works and every new employee Environmental management plan (capacity building) Safeguards supervisors - The contractor shall appoint one environment safeguard supervisor and one resettlement supervisor who will be responsible for assisting contractors in implementation of EMP, coordinating with the MSC Contractor Consultant Hiring and actual work As work progresses As work progresses

-31 These points need to be made clear to all staff on-site before the project begins.
+29 These points need to be made clear to all staff on-site before the project begins.